 This post included affiliate links which means I get a small commission if you make a purchase (at no extra cost to you!)Thanks for supporting Whistle and Ivy!

 Growing up, we spent most of our holidays in the very tip-top of Utah at my Grandma’s house.
 She made delicious meals, personal-sized pies for each grandchild, and the most amazing cheeseball you ever tasted.
 It was always snowy and wonderful.
 My grandpa, a retired dairy farmer, also wore a plaid jacket around the house during the cold months, and I especially remember it during our Christmas get-together.
 Every time I see red and black checked plaid, it reminds me of those wonderful snowy Christmas’s surrounded by family and my beloved grandparents.
 I don’t incorporate a ton of plaid into my wardrobe (I don’t wear a lot of red), but it screams HOLIDAY to me, and I love how this crochet plaid hat turned out, perfect for this time of year!

-This hat is almost ALL dc stitches (yay!), and works up pretty quickly.
+This crochet plaid hat is almost ALL dc stitches (yay!), and works up pretty quickly.
 The color changes can slow you down a bit, but I made this hat in just a couple hours.
-I wished I had a fur pom-pom on hand (fur and plaid 😍), but I couldn’t wait to share this cute plaid hat with you.
-I will have to make another one, I guess :)
+My first plaid hat I put a yarn pom-pom on top which was okay, but when so many people suggested adding a fur pom-pom I decided I must give it a try!
+Quite a winning combination, I must say.